Petition Filing Frequently Asked Questions (FAQ)

 Q: How will I know whether my petition is certified?

-Q: What is the two step process of determining group and individual eligibility?
+Q: What is the process to determine group and individual eligibility?

 Petitions for Trade Act benefits have two distinct phases:

-1. Once a valid petition is filed, the Office of Trade Adjustment Assistance initiates an investigation to determine whether a group of workers meets group eligibility requirements are met.
+1. Once a complete petition is filed, the Office of Trade Adjustment Assistance initiates an investigation to determine whether a group of workers meet the eligibility requirements.
 If the worker group meets the necessary eligibility criteria, a group eligibility certification will be issued.
 This certifies that the workers of the group are eligible to apply for Trade Adjustment Assistance benefits.
 More information about the group eligibility requirements may be found on the TAA website at http://www.doleta.gov/tradeact/petitions.cfm.

 To locate a American Job Center, please visit http://www.servicelocator.org